golioth/developer-training/website/docs/zephyr-intro/observe.md

 ## Further Learning

-Of course the device can also write to the LightDB state endpoint.
+Of course the device can also write to the LightDB State endpoint.
 One example of this is to have the MagTag set the `leds` endpoint to 15 at power up.
 Here's a code block you can insert just before the `while(true) {` line of this example:

 ```c
 uint8_t endpoint_value[3];